Kerala Iyer: Palakkad Iyers

-The Palakkad Iyers are Tamil Brahmins, who are settled in today's Palakkad region centuries before, during rule of Palakkad Rajas.
+The Palakkad Iyers are the Iyers, who settled in today's Palakkad region centuries before, during the rule of the Palakkad Kings.
 Their mother tongue is Tamil and they speak Malayalam outside their homes.
 The Palakkad Iyers were greatly affected by the Kerala Agrarian Relations Bill, (repealed in 1961 and substituted by The Kerala Land Reforms Act, 1963) which abolished the tenancy system.

 Travancore Iyers

 During the rule of Travancore kings, many Iyers (Tamil Brahmins) migrated to Thiruvananthapuram.
-Tamil Iyers migrated mostly from Tirunelveli to Thiruvanathapuram.
-The ancestors of the Thiruvananthapuram Iyers were brought from “Brahmadesam" (a village in Ambasamudram Taluk of Modern day Thirunelveli District in Tamil Nadu) by the Travancore Kings, to take part in the “Mura Japam” ritual of Sri Padmanabhaswamy temple.
+Tamil Iyers migrated mostly from Tirunelveli to Thiruvananthapuram.
+The ancestors of the Thiruvananthapuram Iyers were brought from “Brahmadesam" (a village in Ambasamudram Taluk of Modern day Tirunelveli District in Tamil Nadu) by the Travancore Kings, to take part in the “Mura Japam” ritual of Sri Padmanabhaswamy temple.
 The Mura Japam ritual is a ritual where Brahmins with Sanskrit Veda knowledge participate.

 The migration continued for decades, and thus Iyer population is concentrated around this temple in Thiruvananthapuram.They were given agraharams around the temple and the fort, as well as in Karamana Agraharam and Chalai Agraharam.